datawagovau/SLIP-Self-Service-Toolkit/README.md

 ### *Option1.
 (ESRI SDE)*
 Data custodians that have access to ArcGIS can use the ESRI's arcpy python library to automate exporting of SDE datasets to either shapefile or file geodatabase.

-The following code provides two function to export a SDE featureclass to either filegeodatabase or shapefile:
+The following code provides two python function to export a SDE featureclass to either a filegeodatabase or shapefile:
 ```python
 import arcpy
 import os